jonssonrickard/Swedish-Company-Register-Api-Search-Engine/README.md

 # Swedish Company Register Search Engine

-<a href="YOUR_LIVE_DEMO_URL" target="_blank" rel="noopener noreferrer">LIVE DEMO</a>
+<a href="https://rick-project.onrender.com/" target="_blank" rel="noopener noreferrer">LIVE DEMO</a>

-This project is a company search engine for the Swedish Company Register, built with React, Node.js, Express, and the SCB Company Register API.
+This project is a company search engine, built with React, Node.js, Express, and the [SCB](https://www.scb.se/) Company Register API.

 The application allows users to search for Swedish companies by company name or organization number and retrieve company information directly from SCB register using certificate-based authentication.